dymodi/dymodi.github.io/Blog/Industry/Industrial-Considerations.md

 What happens if the some function of the system fails?

-It is better to conduct a quantitative evaluation (theoratically or expermentally) and give a upper-bound of the impact.
+It is better to conduct a quantitative evaluation (theoretically or experimentally) and give an upper bound of the impact.

 ### Energy Consumption